Which city is cheaper, Albufeira or Mykonos?

 The abundance of shops in Mykonos make it a world-class shopping destination.
 This island has become the playground for celebrities and the wealthy, so there are plenty of shopping opportunities in town.

-Shopping in Albufeira can be found for those interested.
+Albufeira has some good spots for those that want to go shopping.
 You'll find most of the shops are geared toward souvenirs or beach items, particularly near the beach and marina.
 If you look hard you might find some nice ceramics or items made of cork.

-Albufeira is a family-friendly Greek island.
+Albufeira is a family-friendly place to visit.
 Despite it's reputation as a party-hard city, there are actually a lot of family-friendly activities in the area.
 Because it's the largest resort town in the Algarve, it also has the most activities to choose from, including theme parks, water parks, dolphin watching, ropes courses, go karting, and more.
 The best area's for families are in the old town or the most of the family-friendly resorts outside of town.
 Families should avoid staying near "the Strip."

-Mykonos and Albufeira both fun destinations for a couple.
+Mykonos and Albufeira both amazing destinations for a couple.

 Mykonos is fantastic couple's destination with fun and romantic activities.
 Couples who enjoy beautiful coastal settings with a great party scene will love a vacation or honeymoon to this Greek island.